takushim/tanitracer/README.md

 ### Parameter optimization

 Download [testimage.tif](https://github.com/takushim/tanitracer/raw/master/testdata/testimage.tif) and place in an appropriate folder.
 In this tutorial, **I assume that we are in the folder where `testimage.tif` is placed**.

-Please run each script with a `--help` option to see the options not explained in this document.
+**Note:** Run each script with a `--help` option to see the options not explained in this document.

 First, optimize the parameter of a LoG filter since **tanitracer** pre-process images using a LoG filter and then determine the centroids of fluorescent spots.
 Type the following command to see how images are pre-processed:
 ```